takemetour/public-api/source/includes/pricing.md

   "trip_id": "550ae954009be2a14b19339e"
 }
 </pre>
+### Additional Options

+Some trips provide additional options as child price and additional hotel pickup, you can also add multiple options at same time.

 ### Child Price

 Some of our trip also has **child price** which defined in `additional_options` field of product.